leafo/lapis/docs/models.md

 SELECT * from "user_data" where "user_id" in (1,2,3,4,5,6)
 ```

-In this example we set the `flip` option to true in the `include_in` method.
-This causes the search to happen against our foreign key, and the ids to be
-pulled from the `id` of the array of model instances.

-Additionally, the derived property name that is injected into the model
+The second argument of `include_in`, called `key`, is a table with the value `{
+"user_id" = "id"}`.
+This instructs `include_in` to take all the values stored
+in the `id` field from the users array to use as values to look up rows in
+`user_data` table by the `user_id` column.

+The field name that is used to store each result in the users array is derived
-instances is created from the name of the included table.
-In the example above
+from the name of the included table.
+In this case, `UserData` →  `user_data`.
-the `user_data` property contains the included model instances.
-(Had it been
-plural the table name would have been made singular)
+This can be overridden by using the `as` option.

+> The table name is converted to English singular form.
+Since user_data is both
+> singular and plural, it's used as is.

 One last common scenario is preloading a one-to-many relationship.
 You can use
-the `many` option to instruct `include_in` store many associated models for
+the `many` option to instruct `include_in` to collect all associated results
-each input model.
+for each input object into an array.
+(The derived field name will be plural)

 For example, we might load all the posts for each user:

 $dual_code{[[
 users = Users\select!
-Posts\include_in users, "user_id", flip: true, many: true
+Posts\include_in users, { user_id: "id" }, many: true
 ]]}

 ```sql